 Nann Parrett freelances in editing, publishing, graphic design, and web development — essentially anything communications-related.
-Her current projects include serving as managing editor of the Montana Senior News and Idaho Senior Independent print and online publications, editor of the online Techline Invasive Plant News, and designer/production manager/editor for various independent book publishing efforts for Drumlummon Institute and Territorial Press.
+Her current projects include serving as managing editor of the Montana Senior News and Idaho Senior Independent print and online publications and designer/production manager/editor for various independent book publishing efforts for Drumlummon Institute and Territorial Press.
 She also DJs a monthly music program, Night Train, for Montana Public Radio.

 She earned her BS in journalism at the University of Oregon and her MA in teaching at Concordia University, Portland.
 After working in publishing as a writer, editor, graphic designer, and web developer for over a decade in Idaho and Oregon, she switched careers to teach high school in Oregon.
 In conjunction with all this, she was a working musician who toured with her alternative-rock project, Spigot, and the Appalachian-mountain stringband, The Flat Mountain Girls.